BLUE HORIZON, BOOK 2

 “You’ll do no such thing!” snarled the voice.
 “Sagan was a fool off on his own initiative when he took on the Blue Horizon.
 He endangered my ship and the rest of his crew when he did that.
-Ships and crews cost, and I have no onus on Sinclair or his people.
+Ships and crews cost, and I have no onus on the elder Sinclair or his people.
 They have their problems to deal with at this point.”

 Briggs turned and ambled back to his lounge chair.
 He stared out the thick glass view port to the black cityscape outside.
 Captain Briggs… it sounded so alien.

 It was an intimidating place to say the least.
 Situated at the bottom of the egg-shaped hall, delegates had to look up to all of the other members of the PAL.
-A short, stout Kastan named Bon Widi addressed the Legislature with an air of confidence as he accepted the charter that welcomed Argeia to the Alignment.
+A short, stout Kastan named Bon Widi addressed the Legislature in accented Standard with an air of confidence as he accepted the charter that welcomed Argeia to the Alignment.
 The alien Kastans were a felinoid race of unknown origins and even more obscure culture, having no genetic ties to any of the original Terran colonies.

 Widi was broader than most of them that had ventured out into the cosmos—considerably less well known than hired killer Jape Devon or the musical group Superconductor, whose one album had to be circulated on black markets because it never should have left the planet Argeia.